Meditation Guide

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.

 I usually meditate in the morning to start my day.
 I set a timer for 5 minutes.
-As you get more practiced you can do more time, but 5 minutes is a great starting point.
+As you get better practiced you can increase the time, but 5 minutes is a great starting point.
 I usually sit on the floor, lights off, in a quiet environment, and make sure I’m comfy.

 My meditation has three parts -

 1. I think about some realistic goals for the day.
-I’m going to work on a certain song, finish up social media prep, and clean my room, etc. - super obtainable.
-Setting those goals helps plan out your day with purpose, and finishing them is always a mental boost.
+I’m going to work on a certain song, finish up social media prep, clean my room, etc. - super obtainable.
+In your meditation you should envision yourself accomplishing these things with ease.
+Setting goals helps plan out your day with purpose, and finishing them is a nice mental boost.

-This is just what works for me.
+This is what works for me.
 Feel free to switch things up and do what works for you.
+I often substitute the goal setting with gratitude - think about things you are grateful for today or in your life recently.

 This is not a one off thing - it takes time to see the benefits of meditation.
 I try to do it every day.
 If you stick with it it can be a tremendous tool for clearing your head, getting in touch with yourself, and tackling anxiety & depression.
 Make it a habit and over time you will start to see positive changes.